mprinc/TypeScript-Website/packages/documentation/copy/en/project-config/Project References.md

 ## `declarationMap`s

-We've also added support for [declaration source maps](https://github.com/Microsoft/TypeScript/issues/14479).
+We've also added support for <span class='definition'>[declaration source maps](https://github.com/Microsoft/TypeScript/issues/14479)</span>.
-If you enable `--declarationMap`, you'll be able to use editor features like "Go to Definition" and Rename to transparently navigate and edit code across project boundaries in supported editors.
+If you enable `--declarationMap`, you'll be <span class='important'>able to use editor features like "Go to Definition" and Rename</span> to transparently navigate and edit code across project boundaries in supported editors.

 ## `prepend` with `outFile`